SushantKafle/speechtext-wimp-labeler/README.md

 *	CSV file containing the actual scores and the predicted score at “compare_predictions” (declared inside config.py).

-III.
+IV.
 Running the agreement analysis
 ====================================

 1. Locate the csv file containing the actual scores annotated by the annotators and the predicted scores.